 LHON is a rare eye disease that usually affects young, otherwise healthy individuals and is more common in men than women.2 LHON occurs in approximately 2 in every 100,000 people in Europe.1,2,6

-Severe loss of central vision and legal blindness occur in the majority of patients within 1 year of their symptoms becoming apparent.1,4,5 The loss of vision in the first eye is sudden, abrupt, painless and profound.
+Impaired vision such as weak vision in one eye, discordant vision, color vision loss, severe loss of central vision and legal blindness occur in the majority of patients within 1 year of their symptoms becoming apparent.1,4,5 The visual defect in one eye is sudden, abrupt, painless and profound.
 This is typically followed by loss of vision in the other eye 1–3 months later.5

 LHON is caused by mutations in genes in the mitochondria (small structures within cells that produce the energy the cells need to function).
-When such mutations are present, nerve cells in the retina at the back of the eye do not have enough energy to work properly, leading to the characteristic loss of vision.4,5
+When such mutations are present, nerve cells in the retina at the back of the eye do not have enough energy to work properly (retinal ganglion cell dysfunction), leading to the characteristic loss of vision.4,5

 For a short animation about LHON, please click on the video below.

-As with other diseases, early diagnosis and treatment are important to try to preserve eyesight.5
+As with other diseases, early diagnosis and treatment are important to try to preserve eyesight respectively to improve vision loss and by vision stabilization.5

-If treated early – even after blindness has occurred – appropriate treatment can help to reverse the vision loss caused by LHON.7
+If treated early – even after blindness has occurred – appropriate treatment of vision loss can lead to vision recovery.7

 If you are affected by LHON in any way, or know of somebody who is, and would like to know more about the disease, please contact your local healthcare provider.